Rupture and Repair: The Dance of Relationship

 • receiving another person’s version of the situation without defensiveness

-When we “hang in” through repair, relationships deepen.
-This is where intimacy grows.
+When we “hang in” through repair, relationships can deepen.
+This is where intimacy can grow.

 The Dance of Rupture and Repair